 The guys over at Slashgear have spotted a new Apple patent for touch sensors to be used in touchscreens and also reactive casings which make use of capacitive sensing, resistive sensing, and surface acoustic wave sensing and other technologies.

-This would allow physical buttons to be reduced and context specific controls added, as an example an iPad style tablet which is held with one hand could activate sensors on the other side, which would then be used to perform a variety of operations.
+This would allow physical buttons to be reduced and context-specific controls added.
+For example, an iPad style tablet which is held with one hand could activate sensors on the other side, which would then be used to perform a variety of operations.
+This could significantly enhance the user experience by making the device more intuitive and responsive to how it is being held and used.

-The patents would also cover smaller devices like the iPhone, which could feature touch sensitive controls on the back of the device that could be used for a number of operations.
+The patents would also cover smaller devices like the iPhone, which could feature touch-sensitive controls on the back of the device that could be used for a number of operations.
+Imagine being able to scroll through a webpage or navigate through apps by simply sliding your finger along the back of your phone.
+This could free up the front screen for a more immersive viewing experience, as your fingers wouldn’t obstruct the display.

 Head on over to Slashgear for lots more images of the patent, and more information.